Reno - Transportation and Shipping

 Methods of getting from the airport to the Rideshare Base:

 - Rideshare – Check in with Air Playa Info.
-Most Burners will stop by here, and Air Playa Info volunteers can be of help in figuring out your options.
+Most Burners will stop by here and many go to the Rideshare Base, and Air Playa Info volunteers can be of help in figuring out your options.

 - Taxi – A taxi should cost you around $10 to any of the Rideshare Bases.
-MAKE SURE YOU TELL THE TAXI DRIVER TO USE THE FREEWAY – not using the freeway could cost you lots more money and time.
+MAKE SURE you tell the taxi driver to use the freeway, as not using the freeway could cost you lots more money and time.
 You can check in with Air Playa Info to find people with whom to possibly share a taxi to the Rideshare Base.

-- Regional Transportation – Unfortunately, there are no direct bus routes from the airport to any of the Rideshare Bases.
+- Regional Transportation – Unfortunately, there are no direct bus routes from the airport to the Rideshare Base.
 If you don’t mind taking a few different buses via transfers, check out the RTC website for bus schedules here.

 There are innumerable rental car agencies in the area, each with their own particular programs, so we suggest you check out the yellow pages to see what will work for you – but reserve well ahead!

-We include the Greyhound bus station for means of getting to and from Reno to locations other than Black Rock City.
+We include the the Amtrak Train and Greyhound bus station sfor means of getting to / from Reno to / from locations other than Black Rock City.

 Greyhound Bus Station